It’s my pleasure to welcome author Leah Dobrinska from Wisconsin to Ruff Drafts.

 Can you share a short excerpt from your latest title or upcoming release?

-Excellent excerpt.
-Thanks for sharing.
+Great excerpt.
+Thanks for sharing it.

 Is there anything else you’d like our readers to know about you or your books?